DLXPlugins/insta-admin/README.md

 # InstaAdmin Landing Page

+View <a href="https://dlxplugins.com/plugins/instaadmin/">the InstaAdmin Landing Page</a> for a live demo.

 ## Developers

 The plugin works by creating a hidden post type and allowing you to edit one post in the block editor.